Keynote speakers

 A symposium in honor of Roberto Cordeschi

-From Surrogative Reasoning to Surrogative Simulation
+From Surrogative Reasoning to Surrogative Stimulation

 The so-called ‘synthetic method’ is a form of surrogative reasoning, a term used in the philosophy of science to refer to the use of a model M (e.g. a robot) to acquire knowledge about the system T it represents (e.g. a living system).
 In recent years, a new use of (robotic) models has gained momentum, which can be called ‘surrogative stimulation’.
 In surrogative stimulation, the model M is not used to learn about T, but to stimulate another system F in order to learn how the latter would react to T (the system represented by the model).
 The talk aims to clarify how surrogative stimulation differs from the synthetic method so thoroughly studied by Roberto Cordeschi, and how the two can be integrated, using examples from ethorobotics and social robotics.